sruffner/djdev/README.md

 2. A Python pickle file containing information about any neural units recorded during the experiment; this may be omitted for behavior-only experiment sessions.
 The pickle file contains a **_single dictionary_** with the following keys.
 Each key holds a list of length `N`, where `N` is the number of identified neural units.
-   - ‘channel’ (required) : The `K`-th element is the name of the Omniplex source channel on which unit K’s spikes were recorded - “WBn” or “SPKCn”.
+   - `channel` (required) : The `K`-th element is the name of the Omniplex source channel on which unit K’s spikes were recorded - “WBn” or “SPKCn”.
-   - ‘spiketimes’ (required): The `K`-th element is a 1D Numpy array holding the spike times for unit `K` in seconds elapsed since the start of the electrophysiological (Omniplex) recording.
+   - `spiketimes` (required): The `K`-th element is a 1D Numpy array (`float64` data type) holding the spike times for unit `K` in seconds elapsed since the start of the electrophysiological (Omniplex) recording.
-   - ‘filename’: If the archive contains multiple Omniplex PL2 files (rare), this field is required and the `K`-th element is the name of the PL2 source file from which spikes for unit `K` were extracted.
+   - `filename`: If the archive contains multiple Omniplex PL2 files (rare), this field is required and the `K`-th element is the name of the PL2 source file from which spikes for unit `K` were extracted.
 If the archive contains a single PL2 file or none at all, this can be omitted.
-   - ‘snr’: If no PL2 file is present in archive, this field is required.
+   - `snr`: If no PL2 file is present in archive, this field is required.
 The `K`-th element is the estimated signal-to-noise ratio for unit `K`.
 If the PL2 file is present, the portal automaticaly computes the unit SNR from the supplied spike times and the Omniplex recording on the specified channel.
-   - ‘template’: If no PL2 file is present in the archive, this field is required.
-The `K`-th element is a 1D Numpy array holding the template waveform for unit `K`.
+   - `template`: If no PL2 file is present in the archive, this field is required.
+The `K`-th element is a 1D Numpy array (`float64` data type) holding the template waveform for unit `K`.
 The waveform should be 10ms long (1-ms pre, 9-ms post spike timestamp) and the waveform samples should be microvolts.
 Again, this is automatically computed by the portal if the PL2 file is present.
 3. The Omniplex PL2 file(s) in which neural unit activity was recorded, if available.
-If not, you **_must_** instead supply a CSV file containing the start times for every Maestro trial file in the archive.
-Each line in this CSV has the form “trial_file_name.XXXX, timestamp_in_ms”, where the timestamps are time elapsed since the start of the electrode recording (presumably on the Omniplex system, though theoretically this could be some other system for timestamping spikes on multiple neural units).
+If not, you **_must_** instead supply the file `timestamps.csv` containing the start times for every Maestro trial file in the archive.
+Each line in this CSV has the form `trial_file_name.NNNN,timestamp_in_ms`, where the timestamps are time elapsed (in milliseconds) since the start of the electrode recording (presumably on the Omniplex system, though theoretically this could be some other system for timestamping spikes on multiple neural units).
 In this scenario, a trial’s “stop time” is simply the start time in the CSV plus the trial duration.
 Without this trial timing information, it is not possible to extract the spike train for each neural unit during each trial.
 Obviously, for behavior-only experiments, neither the PL2 file nor the CSV file are required.
+4. For experiment sessions containing pre-V21 Maestro data files, the archive must also contain the file `setnames.csv` containing the trial set and subset corresponding to the trial recorded in each Maestro data file in the archive.
+Each line in this CSV file has the form `trial_file_name.NNNN,set_name,subset_name` or `trial_file_name.NNNN,set_name` if the trial was not part of a trial subset.

 **_DO NOT ZIP A DIRECTORY CONTAINING THESE FILES_**.
 The archive must not contain any directories (watch out for nasty hidden directories, particularly __MACOSX if you're a Mac user), or the portal will gag on it.